autumnleaves123/info-2300-final-project/documents/team-contract.md

 5. How will we communicate and work with our client?

-    * Set up in-person meeting with client [meeting schedule for Friday April 13 2018]
+    * Set up in-person meeting with client [meeting scheduled for Friday April 13 2018]
-    * Email the rest of the communication
+    * Other communication will likely be through email

 6. What roles will we create?
 Include a description of exactly what each role is responsible for.